dngulin/ksi/Documentation~/traits.md

 }
 ```

+Note that marking a type parameter with a trait attribute _enables compatibility_ rather than sets a restriction.
+In other words, if you declare a type parameter `<[ExplicitCopy, DynSized, Dealloc] T>`,
+it is still compatible with types without any traits.

 > [!IMPORTANT]
 > Type parameter traits are designed for generic data processing and not for generic data composition.
 > You cannot declare a generic `struct` marked with a trait attribute.